 You may include discussions of specific company policies within the culture training.
 While many companies have similar policies, it’s a good practice to have employees review the company handbook and give them time to ask questions about policies and practices.
-Make sure you discuss any company-specific policies, like how to request time off, how to call out sick, and the performance management process.
+Make sure you discuss any company-specific policies, like how to request time off, how to call out sick, and how the performance management process works.

 The Occupational Safety and Health Administration (OSHA) requires certain safety training for high-risk jobs and industries.
 Workers in healthcare may be required to have training on the Health Insurance Portability and Accountability Act (HIPAA).
 Some states also require certain compliance training, most notably anti-harassment.
 Be sure to check your state laws to make sure you’re compliant.

-One key to a successful hire is to have a clear onboarding process.
+One key to how to train new hires is to have a clear onboarding process.
 This process starts before the new employee’s first day.
 The same is true with the training schedule.

 - Send them a welcome email a few days before their start date.

 - Don’t ask them to do any training in advance unless you’re going to pay them.

 - Do give them a clear schedule for at least their first day.
 In some cases, you may be able to map out their first week, giving them a good idea of what to expect.